Encrypting unlimited subdomains with a single Wildcard Certificate

 Most people never give much thought to URL structure, but it’s important to understand the basics to learn how a Wildcard SSL works.
 This is a URL:

-- Domain – This is the host name for the website.
-As long as you can identify the domain you’ll know what website you’re on.
+- Domain – This is the website’s hostname.
+If you can identify the domain, you’ll know what website you’re on.

 - Top-Level Domain – The portion at the root of the URL indicates either the country of origin or a generic top-level domain (.com, .org, .edu)